RVCC-IDMX/about-me-D0zod/README.md

 ---

 ## Project Description

+Hi!
+I'm Dariel Nunez.
+I'm 21, currently enrolled at RVCC as an IT major, and I *think* I like coding.
+It can be pretty fun at times but also pretty tedious when you can't figure out what's wrong.
+Either way, here's my project description!

 The purpose of this project was to slowly learn and improve my skills at building a website using HTML5 and CSS in a college course.
 I learned a variety of things in the 14 weeks we had, such as:

   * Setting up and navigating VSCode.